Contact Us

 How to get Machu Picchu tickets?

 Most importantly: You need to purchase your tickets in advance.
 Don’t even consider trying to purchase tickets the day of your visit to Machu Picchu at the gate.
 Most travel agencies typically recommend that you plan your trip at least six months in advance.
-However, in some cases, the Classic Inca Trail hike that concludes at Machu Picchu fills up almost a year out, especially during high season.
-If you’re lucky, it may be possible to get your ticket weeks or even days ahead of time during low season.
-Moreover, to avoid disappointment and to ensure you enter the site on your desired day, it’s best to plan as far ahead as possible.
-In addition, if you want to add any hikes with limited availability, such as Huayna Picchu or Machu Picchu Mountain, booking early is essential.
+The Classic Inca Trail hike that concludes at Machu Picchu fills up almost a year out during high season.
+It may be possible to get your ticket weeks or even days ahead of time during low season.
+To avoid disappointment and to ensure you enter the site on your desired day, it’s best to plan as far ahead as possible.
+If you want to add any hikes with limited availability, such as Huayna Picchu or Machu Picchu Mountain, booking early is essential.

 If you do not want to navigate through this complicated system, then contact us, SAM CORPORATIONS, with your requirements and we will deal with all the details and create a plan that works for you!
 We will simply send you confirmation once everything is booked and confirmed.